 Harmony made a disparaging gesture.
 "Oh you know how she is.
 So judgmental.
 But didn't she have a crush on you back in high school?"

 Wesley thought back to that moment in the library when he and Cordelia had finally acted on their desire.
 The passion had been there but the execution had fizzled.
-He had never fully understood why.
+He'd never fully understood why.
 But it had definitely not worked between them.
 "I'm not sure."

 "Hmmm.
-Well, if I'd been there, I would not have let you go."
+Well, if I'd been there, I wouldn't have let you go."

 Wesley felt unaccountably pleased.
 'You wouldn't?"